Dividend Growth Investing:

 These numbers aren’t total return – this is the dividend yield (based on your original investment) that you would receive each year simply through the power of dividend growth investing.

-Will every dividend paying company produce these kind of results?
-Of course not.
-Just as not every growth company turns out to be Microsoft in the 1990s.
-But the great advantage that dividend growth investing in superior companies has over growth investing is that your yield, and therefore your income, increases in bull markets and bear markets alike.
+But the great advantage that dividend growth investing in superior companies has over traditional high growth investing is that your yield, and therefore your income, increases in bull markets and bear markets alike.

 When you invest in superior, dividend paying companies, it's much more realistic to expect a positive dividend growth rate than a market cap (i.e. the current valuation of that company) that just keeps going up and up.

-Dividend growth investing doesn’t take a decade (or longer) off before making you money.
+Dividend growth investing doesn't take a decade off (or longer) before making you money.
 The formula, in fact, is the essence of simplicity: high quality, dividend paying companies + time.

 That’s all there is to investing success and long term wealth.